Requirements for coffee shops in the experiment

 Record-keeping

 Coffee shops must use a track & trace system.
 This is necessary to control the supply chain from grower to coffee shop and from coffee shop to customer.
-The coffee shop owner must therefore keep records of the following information:
+The coffee shop owner must keep records of the following:

 Application of the residence criterion

-In participating municipalities near the borders with Belgium and Germany (Breda, Heerlen and Maastricht), coffee shop owners may allow entry and sell cannabis only to people who live in the Netherlands.
-In other words, there is a residence criterion.
+A residence criterion applies in participating municipalities near the borders with Belgium and Germany (Breda, Heerlen and Maastricht).
+This means that coffee shops in those municipalities may only admit and sell cannabis to people who live in the Netherlands.

 Mayors from other participating municipalities can also decide to apply this criterion to the coffee shops in their municipalities.